 It is then their child will become who they will become.

-It is then they will grow up.
+It’s then they will grow up.

-A little trip to the movies with a friend.
+A little trip to the movies with a boy friend.
 They’ll be dropped off by the boy’s father.

 She’s 15, and her life to date would lead most anyone to conclude that she’s responsible enough, and mature enough; not one to seek out or get into any real trouble at all.
 She’s a good girl, and there’s just no obvious reason to tell her “no”.

 They would never let their daughter do the same at “just” 15.
 They’d never leave her alone with some boy, or leave her to the care of some father – without meeting them, without being there.
-She’d accompany them instead.
-And rather than just letting two normal kids go have a normal time at an innocent movie, they’d chaperone them as a teacher I suppose, and walk with them always in sight, like they were Secret Service to the First Family or something.
+They’d accompany them instead.
+And rather than just letting two normal kids go have a normal time at a movie, they’d chaperone them instead, like some teacher at a school dance, and walk with them, following them, like they were Secret Service to the First Family or something.

-One of the largest factors in the discontent and teenage depression of adolescence, is the difference between the teen’s recognition of their OWN maturity and desired independence, and the complete inability or reluctance of those that care for them to see or allow the same.
+…one of the largest factors in the discontent and teenage depression of adolescence, is the difference between the teen’s recognition of their own maturity and desired independence, and the complete inability or reluctance of those that care for them to see or allow the same.